 West Virginia Workers’ Compensation Laws and Regulations

 West Virginia requires all businesses, regardless of the number of employees, to carry a workers’ compensation policy.
-There are a number of exceptions when it comes to workers’ comp; here are just a few:
+The employees may be part-time or full-time.

 As with most states, West Virginia’s workers’ compensation program is a no-fault system.
-This means that employees are guaranteed benefits regardless of who is at fault if they are injured on the job.
-Employers are exempt from employee lawsuits in exchange for these guaranteed benefits, so they don’t have to deal with expensive and time-consuming lawsuits.
+Employees are guaranteed benefits regardless of who's at fault if they get injured on the job.
+Employers are exempt from employee lawsuits in exchange for these guaranteed benefits.

 How Much Will I Pay for Workers’ Comp Insurance in West Virginia?

 West Virginia uses the National Council on Compensation Insurance (NCCI) classification system to set class codes for employees.
 The West Virginia Office of the Insurance Commissioner sets the base rates for each class code, as well as experience modifier rates.

 Base rates are designed to reflect how dangerous a particular job is compared to other professions.
 High-risk jobs carry a higher base rate for workers’ compensation premiums compared to careers considered less dangerous, with lower accident rates.